 Experience a rigorous conservatory schedule in an intimate, challenging, and supportive environment.
 This three-week course features personalized attention from a distinguished faculty.

 Composition majors learn from daily seminar classes, weekly lessons, and collaborations with instrumental teachers.
-The course offers participants a performance and recording of their work played by faculty, alumni, and current students from Curtis.
+The course offers participants a performance and recording of their work played by Summerfest faculty.
 The elements of the composition curriculum include:

 - Daily seminar class featuring discussions about the past and future of composition; advice from performers about how to write for their instruments; and conversations about commissions, competitions, publishing, and other issues composers face today.